Disclaimer Examples

 Artificial Intelligence (AI) Disclaimer

-Over the past few years, AI technology quickly advanced and become more accessible to the everyday internet user.
+Over the past few years, AI technology has advanced rapidly and become more accessible to everyday internet users.

 As exciting as this is, the U.S. Copyright Office released an AI Policy Guidance in the Spring of 2023 stating that you must disclaim any purely AI-created materials from your copyright application.
 Plus, your consumers also prefer knowing the difference.

-We suggest including a disclaimer on your website or app that explains what parts of your platform were created by people and the specific content, logos, or other features you made using AI.
+I suggest including a disclaimer on your website or app that explains which parts of your platform were created by people and which specific content, logos, or other features were made using AI.

 Confidentiality Disclaimer aka Email Disclaimer